Market Cap: 24h Vol: BTC: BTC Dom:

 Cryptocurrency Status

-Turkey enacted its first comprehensive cryptocurrency legislation with Law No. 7518, effective July 2, 2024.
+Turkey enacted its first comprehensive cryptocurrency legislation with Law No. 7518, published in the Official Gazette on July 2, 2024.
 The law defines crypto assets as intangible assets created and stored electronically using distributed ledger technology, distributed over digital networks, and capable of representing value or rights.
-This classification deliberately distinguishes crypto assets from fiat currency, electronic money, and securities, treating them as an independent category of digital property.
+This classification deliberately distinguishes crypto assets from fiat currency, electronic money, and securities, treating them as a distinct category of digital property rather than fitting them into an existing financial instrument category.

 Cryptocurrencies are legal to hold, buy, sell, and trade in Turkey.
-However, they are not legal tender and cannot be used to pay for goods or services under a Central Bank regulation from April 2021 that remains in force.
-NFTs are explicitly excluded from the scope of Law 7518, meaning entities dealing exclusively in NFTs do not require a Crypto Asset Service Provider (CASP) license.
-DeFi activities lack explicit regulatory guidance, with classification depending on whether the activity involves service intermediation through electronic trading platforms.
+They are not legal tender and cannot be used to pay for goods or services: a Central Bank of the Republic of Turkey (CBRT) regulation of April 2021, published in Official Gazette No. 31456, imposed that payment prohibition and it remains in force.
+NFTs are explicitly excluded from the scope of Law No. 7518, meaning entities dealing exclusively in NFTs do not require a Crypto Asset Service Provider (CASP) license.
+DeFi activities lack explicit regulatory guidance; classification depends on whether the activity involves service intermediation through electronic trading platforms.

 Tax Treatment